 Hilary Vare told me that John New had written a really good tune which needed a dance to go with it.
 I decided that the crescendo at the end of the tune would fit nicely with a grand chain, provided people moved fast enough, culminating in a balance and swing.
 But I couldn't end the dance with a grand chain to meet your original partner and then stop the tune and dance dead, so I added an extra A-music to finish everything off.
 Hilary called the dance at a Folk Camp that year and reported that it was very well received, but it wasn't until 2012 that I had a chance to call it with John and Hilary playing; most of the dancers seemed to know it and they danced it with an appropriate amount of energy.
 It's a busy dance throughout, as the moves for heads and sides in B1 and the start of B2 are interlocked.

-John New is an accordionist currently living in France, so he only gets to play for English Folk dancing a couple of weekends a year.
+John New was an accordionist living in France, so he only got to play for English Folk dancing a couple of weekends a year.
 His other tune to which I have written a dance is The Night Crossing.

 |A1:||Heads right and left through; sides swing opposite and face the nearest head couple.|